dbaca04/astra-one/docs/deployment.md

 ### Important Notes

-- The site is configured to use static output mode in `astro.config.mjs` with `output: "static"` and the Cloudflare adapter.
+- The site is configured to use static output mode in `astro.config.mjs` with `output: "static"` and no adapter.
-- Mermaid diagrams are rendered as SVGs at build time using the `rehype-mermaid` plugin with `strategy: "img-svg"`.
+- Mermaid diagrams are rendered as SVGs at build time using the `rehype-mermaid` plugin with `strategy: "simple-svg"`.
 - Image optimization uses the `compile` service in Astro for Cloudflare compatibility.

 ### Deployment Process